You plan to perfom an Tech DD? We are happy to share insighs from our data-driven approach and strong experienced CTOs.

 The chart provided displays the activity levels of top developers on weekdays within the past 12 months.
 It highlights that one of the developers (dev1) is consistently overloaded on weekends.
 This ongoing pattern should be addressed by the company by implementing measures to redistribute workload of that developer among other team members.

-Origin of data: History of source code, Ticketing system + documentation system
+Origin of data: History of source code, Ticketing system and documentation system